pologovaa/eclipse-wiki/Building-a-C-Project.md

 Follow the steps below to configure the ARC GNU toolchain:

-1. Right click on the Hello ARC project and select **Properties** from the pop-up menu:
+1. Right click on the Hello World project and select **Properties** from the pop-up menu:

     ![Configuring the toolchain for the project](images/Configuring the toolchain for the project.png)